Are you an aspiring digital artist?

 Whereas drawing on your phone might be a little tedious because of the small screen, drawing on a tablet such as your iPad might give you much more room to play with.
 Sure, it’s not the best Cintiq alternative, but better than nothing.

 There are a variety of iPad art programs that you can use to get started.
 You might be surprised how much details you add by frequently zooming in and out on your work.

-You can choose to either work with your fingers if your screen is sufficiently big or use a pressurized stylus instead for work that requires more details.
+You can choose to either work with your fingers if your screen is sufficiently big.
+Or use a pressurized iPad stylus for work that requires more details.

-In the video below, you can see review on using an iPad and alternating between Procreate and Sketchbook Pro.
+In the video below, you can see a review on using an iPad and alternatively use Procreate and Sketchbook Pro.